Role-Based Access Control

 User

-role.
+By default, all invited users have the user role.
 When an invited user accepts the invitation and becomes a subscribed user, that user has no initial permissions on any resource besides the SSP.
 The new user can thus use the SSP for specific operations (e.g., create a new application).
-However, for any operations using pre-existing resources (e.g., previously created applications), the new user will need to be granted the appropriate permissions by another user (e.g., a user with admin
+However, for any operations using pre-existing resources (e.g., previously created applications), the new user will need to be granted the appropriate permissions by another user (e.g., a user with admin role; a user with user role and admin permissions on the requested resource).
+The user role is generally a good fit for members of the development team that do not participate in management activities.
+Here are a few operations (in bold in what follows) that users with user role may perform when granted the necessary permissions:

 - Code applications